Inside Sales 2.0: A Report From the Front Lines

 Postscript: SKMurphy Perspective on Sales 2.0

-Jim Sterne of Target Marketing wrote a great book in 1996 called “Customer Service on the Internet” that’s now in it’s second edition that outlined how savvy firms were allowing customers to satisfy their service needs using the Internet.
+Jim Sterne of Target Marketing wrote a great book in 1996 called “Customer Service on the Internet” that’s now in its second edition that outlined how savvy firms were allowing customers to satisfy their service needs using the Internet.
 The implications for the sales process were clear then.
 The challenge that many startups face is that they are still on the “sales learning curve” and can’t effectively anticipate enough of their prospect’s questions to quality them without a conversation.

 Craig Klein writes